schneidermu/piNN-DFT/README.md

 ```

 ## Electron density accuracy calculations
-Change the paths to den_mol_or folder and your Multiwfn file in the script
+Change the paths to den_mol_or folder and your Multiwfn file in the script, create calc folder and paste the LDA densities there.
+Create grids folder and paste the grids into it.
+Calculate CCSD reference densities and paste them into den_mol_or/REF/CCSORT.npz file.
 To calculate the avRANE, run:
 ```
 python -m run_molden --Functional {name of the functional}